surma/surma.dev/content/things/langgraph.md

 ---

-title: "LangGraph Quickstart"
+title: "LangGraph for complex workflows"
-date: "2025-06-16"
+date: "2025-06-17"
-socialmediaimage: "social.jpeg"
+socialmediaimage: "social.png"
 live: true
-templateEngineOverride: ejs,md

 ---

-LangGraph lets you build complex workflow architectures and codify them into powerful automations.
+I may be late to the party, but LangGraph lets you build complex workflow architectures and codify them as powerful automations.
 Also LLMs, if you want.
 But you don’t have to!

 <!-- more -->

 ## LLM Architecture

-I always liked the idea of running LLMs locally, rather than spending money for an LLM provider off-site.
-Especially if we imagine a future where the OS or the browser provide LLM models, it becomes increasingly important to be able to build robust workflows on top of an unknown LLM.
+I always liked the idea of “flow-based” programming.
+[PureData], [DaVinci Resolve], [Node Red]... they all appeal to me.
+I also always liked the idea of running LLMs locally, rather than spending money for an LLM provider off-site.
+Combine that with the potential future where operating systems or the browser provide a (potentially user- or os-dependent, small and unspecified) LLM model, it becomes increasingly important to be able to express and run granular, robust workflows in some way.

-Smaller LLMs struggle with ambiguity and with larger tasks, so it becomes important to break the task into smaller, well-scope subtasks.
-Effectively, you have to start orchestrating multiple LLMs, which is a pattern that is also becoming more popular with large LLMs under the topic of clusters and swarms.
-This not only allow you to have different LLMs with different specializations, but also to run multiple inference steps in parallel or even mix and match different models, if you have multiple at your disposal.
-These models can validate each others’ work, give feedback or have access to different tools.
-In some cases, distributing your task across multiple LLMS can also get you to the final result _quicker_, although that aspect is admittedly a bit more hit and miss.
+The problem is that the machines in my possession are only capable of running small LLMs like [LLama 3.1], and those can only handle smaller, well-specified tasks.
+It is important to break your task into many smaller, well-scope subtasks.
+Effectively, you have to start orchestrating multiple LLMs, which is a pattern that is also becoming more popular in general under the topic of clusters and swarms.
+Having multiple LLMs active not only allow you to give each LLM instance a different “persona” with a different specialization, but it also allows you to mix different models according to their strengths and weaknesses, and to multiple inference steps in parallel.
+Distributing your task across multiple LLMs in parallel can get you to the final result _quicker_, although that aspect is admittedly a bit more hit and miss.

 But how do you build such an orchestration of LLMs?
-There are multiple options out there, and I have no skin in the game of declaring any one of them superior.
-If you google for “Agent framework”, you will find an oceas of options.
-This blog post, however, focuses on [LangGraph], from the same makers of [LangChain], one of the bedrock libraries in the LLM space.
-They are excellent Python libraries and have a flourishing ecosystem out there.

-As it turns out, they have also published [langchain.js] and [langgraph.js] to cater to the JS audience, and while their API documentation leaves some things to be (strongly) desired, I do enjoy the layering of LangGraph and found it quite intuitive to build more complex architectures with.
+There are many options out there, with different tradeoffs and design decisions.
+In this article I am going to use [LangGraph], from the same makers as [LangChain], one of the bedrock Python libraries for LLMs.
+This is not me declaring them my personal winner, but I found LangGraph very intuitive and well-designed.
+Also, as it turns out, they wrote JavaScript libraries called [langchain.js] and [langgraph.js], respectively, to cater to the JS audience.

 ## LangChain

 LangChain has been around for ages and is originally a Python library that lets you _chain_ operations on LLMs.
-As the name somewhat implies, you can build DAGs through which data flows and is processed by LLM-drived nodes.
+As the name somewhat implies, you can build [DAGs][dag] through which data flows and is processed by LLM-driven nodes.
 There are a lot of utilities and helpers in LangChain, but we actually won’t be using most of them.
 In this instance, LangChain mostly provides one thing for us: A uniform way to interact with an LLM regardless of the provider.

 ### Basic Chat Completion